jamesHargreaves12/Semtex/Semtex/README.md

 # Semtex

-Git treats all textual diffs in the same way.
+Git presents all textual diffs in the same way.
 A change that could break your production system looks identical to a safe refactoring.
 Semtex splits up your diffs into those that affect the runtime behaviour and those that don't.

 ## Quick Start